 Very-Large-Scale projects include investments of €2.5M or more.

 The TIC Project Dashboard will provide information on proposals reviewed by the Secretariat and Selection Committee – including a breakdown of projects by focus areas, category (incubator or large-scale), and total number of accepted projects.
 Once available, information on approved projects and completed projects, including project status and outcomes, will be shared.

-* Information will be updated on a periodic basis, following Selection Committee and ExCom meetings (held seven times per calendar year).
+* Information will be updated on a periodic basis, following Selection Committee and ExCom meetings.

 See the section Projects on the Go (below) for a list of projects that have been accepted for TIC funding.

-Concept Notes, Business Cases, and videos for submitted projects are available on our TUKUL site (for MSFers only).
+Concept Notes, Business Cases, status reports, and videos for submitted projects are available on our SharePoint site (for those with an MSF e-mail address only).

 Projects on the Go